DeloitteAU/react-habitat/README.md

     constructor(){
         super();

-        // Create a new container builder
+        // Create a new container builder:
         const builder = new ReactHabitat.ContainerBuilder();

-        // Register a component
+        // Register a component:
         builder.register(SomeReactComponent).as('SomeReactComponent');

-        // or Register a component to load on demand asynchronously builder.registerAsync(() => System.import('./AnotherReactComponent')).as('AnotherReactComponent');
+        // Or register a component to load on demand asynchronously: builder.registerAsync(() => System.import('./AnotherReactComponent')).as('AnotherReactComponent');

-        // Finally, set the container
+        // Finally, set the container:
         this.setContainer(builder.build());
     }
 }

-// Always export a 'new' instance so it immediately evokes export default new MyApp();
+// Always export a 'new' instance so it immediately evokes: export default new MyApp();
 ```